Rayan-Nagi/KNN/README.md

-# Project: KNN Classifier and Data Pre-processing
+# KNN Classifier and Data Pre-processing
 Small project to apply basic data exploring, pre-processing, and cleaning.
 Then build a KNN classification model and compare performance